TokTok/spec/spec.md

 distance 3.
 This example shows that a key that is close in terms of integer addition may not necessarily be close in terms of XOR.

+## Client Lists

+A Client List of *maximum size* `k` with a given public key as *base key* is an ordered set of at most `k` nodes close to the base key.
+The elements are sorted by [distance](#distance) from the base key.
+Thus, the first (smallest) element of the set is the closest one to the base key in that set, the last (greatest) element is the furthest away.
+The maximum size and base key are constant throughout the lifetime of a Client List.

+A Client List is *full* when the number of nodes it contains is the maximum size of the list.

+A node is *viable* for entry if the Client List is not *full* or the node's public key has a lower distance from the base key than the current entry with the greatest distance.

+If a node is *viable* and the Client List is *full*, the entry with the greatest distance from the base key is removed to keep the size below the maximum configured size.

+Adding a node whose key already exists will result in an update of the Node Info in the Client List.
+Removing a node for which no Node Info exists in the Client List has no effect.
+Thus, removing a node twice is permitted and has the same effect as removing it once.

+The iteration order of a Client List is in order of distance from the base key.
+I.e. the first node seen in iteration is the closest, and the last node is the furthest away in terms of the distance metric.

 ## K-buckets

 K-buckets is a data structure for efficiently storing a set of nodes close to a certain key called the base key.
 The base key is constant throughout the lifetime of a k-buckets instance.

-A k-buckets is a map from small integers `0 <= n < 256` to a set of up to `k` Node Infos.
-The set is called a bucket. `k` is called the bucket size.
+A k-buckets is a map from small integers `0 <= n < 256` to Client Lists of maximum size $k$.
+Each Client List is called a (k-)bucket.
+A k-buckets is equipped with a base key, and each bucket has this key as its base key. `k` is called the bucket size.
 The default bucket size is 8.
+A large bucket size was chosen to increase the speed at which peers are found.

 The above number `n` is the bucket index.
-It is positive integer with the range `[0, 255]`, i.e. the range of an 8 bit unsigned integer.
+It is a non-negative integer with the range `[0, 255]`, i.e. the range of an 8 bit unsigned integer.

-A bucket entry is an element of the bucket.
-The bucket is an ordered set, and the entries are sorted by [distance](#distance) from the base key.
-Thus, the first (smallest) element of the set is the closest one to the base key in that set, the last (greatest) element is the furthest away.

 ### Bucket Index